MManoah/league-practice-tool/README.md

-# League of Legends Practice Tool
+# League of Legends Practice Tool Editor

 This application allows the user to add more bots to the practice tool which only allows one bot.